project-chip/connectedhomeip/examples/contact-sensor-app/nxp/k32w/k32w0/README.md

 nxp_icd_supported_clients_per_fabric = 2  # 2 registration slots per fabric
 ```

-If LIT ICD support is needed then `chip_enable_lit=true` must be specified as gn argument and the above parameters can be modified to
+If LIT ICD support is needed then `chip_enable_icd_lit=true` must be specified as gn argument and the above parameters can be modified to
 comply with LIT requirements (e.g.: LIT devices must configure `chip_ot_idle_interval_ms > 15000`).
 Example LIT configuration:

 ```